 Just like carbs, the key with fats is to serve the right kinds in the right amounts.
 Both saturated and unsaturated fats can be part of a nutritious, well-balanced plate as long as they are thoughtfully chosen and portioned.
 Trans fats, on the other hand, should really have no place at all, as they’re a known contributor to heart disease, cholesterol imbalance and other adverse health outcomes.
 (Trans fats are most often found in fried foods—and you can rest assured that Nurture Life meals are never, ever fried!)

 Keeping in line with our focus on balance for every plate, we don’t restrict fat to an unhealthy degree.
-Instead, we never exceed a maximum amount of total fat and saturated fat per meal with a zero-tolerance policy on trans fat.
+Instead, we are mindful of total fat and saturated fat per meal with a zero-tolerance policy on trans fat.
 Our goal is to incorporate fat in a balanced way that gives you and your kids nourishment, promotes growth, helps create satisfaction at meal time and simultaneously fuels bodies to stay active.

 What about babies, you might be wondering?
 We do not set fat maximums for our Baby Stage 3 meals because babies need high fat for healthy brain growth and development.
 Rather than any focus on restricting fat, we instead focus on providing varied, healthy sources of fat including salmon, eggs and meat.
 Of course, we maintain our strict no-trans-fats rule for babies, too!